 What makes FirstMed different from other places where you have practiced medicine?

-FirstMed is like a small island in Budapest where foreigners living here can find English-speaking doctors, professional care, stability, various specialties, and commitment.
-Sometimes it is more than “just” a medical facility – they need general help and guidance on how to find the best solution for their medical and non-medical problems.
-Usually, you know the whole family, you can accompany them from birth and you may know tiny pieces from their private lives which are sometimes so different from mine.
-You may get close to cultures from all over the world, you have a possibility to see the colors of the world.
+FirstMed is like a small island in Budapest where foreigners can find English-speaking doctors, professional care, stability, various specialties, and commitment.
+Sometimes, it is more than “just” a medical facility – they need general help and guidance on how to find the best solution for their medical and non-medical problems.
+Usually, you know the whole family, you can accompany them from birth, and you may know tiny pieces of their private lives, which sometimes differ from mine.
+You may get close to different cultures and see the colors of the world.

-What do you like most about practicing medicine at FirstMed?
+What do you like the most about practicing medicine at FirstMed?

 The diversity, stability, and the possibilities of how we can help.
-Because we have so many specialties, many partner companies, in most cases we can avoid using the public healthcare system which would be scary for foreigners due to the language barrier and accommodation.
-We are always here, we have an on-call system, so we can find a solution on any day of the year and at any time of the day.
-We can see rare diseases as our patients are traveling a lot and we have to try to solve problems with different methods regarding their cultural, religious, and social diversity.
-I love seeing their kids, knowing them more than ‘just” a doctor.
-It is always nice to help them with general questions and concerns as well.
+Because we have so many specialties and partner companies, we can avoid using the public healthcare system in most cases, which would be scary for foreigners due to the language barrier and accommodation.
+We are always here by our on-call system, so our regular patients can find a solution on any day of the year and at any time of the day.
+We can see rare diseases as our patients usually travel a lot, and we have to try to solve problems using different methods regarding their cultural, religious, and social diversity.
+I love seeing their kids as they grow and knowing them more than ‘just” a doctor.
+It is also nice to help them with general questions and concerns.

 What do you consider when looking for a doctor for yourself or a family member?